| Safe Haskell | Safe-Inferred |

 The class of properties, i.e., types which QuickCheck knows how to test.

-Typically a property will be a function returning Bool
+Typically a property will be a function returning Bool or Property.

 Minimal complete definition